appsmithorg/appsmith/contributions/ServerCodeContributionsGuidelines/PluginCodeContributionsGuidelines.md

    been tested.
 If possible, add snapshots too.

 ### Need Assistance
-- If you are unable to resolve any issue, please initiate a Github discussion or send an email to support@appsmith. com.
+- If you are unable to resolve any issue, please initiate a Github discussion or send an email to support@appsmith.com.
 We'll be happy to help you.
 - In case you notice any discrepancy, please raise an issue on Github and/or send an email to support@appsmith.com.